How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Accident or accident at workSecondary and tertiary syphilis

-Compression or stretching of the limbOsteomalacia (softening of the bone tissue) and rickets
+Compression or sprain of a limbOsteomalacia (softening of bone tissue) and rickets

 Violation of the integrity of the callus (repeated fracture)